How to Install Permanent Bollards

 If all else fails, consider using an x-ray to check the ground and make sure digging will not do any damage or pose a safety risk.
 When digging into existing concrete, clean the surface with a broom or pressure washer before you begin digging.

-Step 1: Remove Existing Concrete
+Step 1: Remove concrete

-Step 2: Dig the Hole
+Step 2: Dig the hole

 After removing a sufficient layer of concrete, use a post hole digger to dig the hole.

 Wherever you’re planning to install your bollard, you’re going to need to know at what depth you’ll reach the frost line.
-This is important because the bollard will not be secure in the ground if it does not reach below the frost line in the ground.
+This is important because the bollard will not be secure in the ground if it does not reach beyond the frost line in the ground.
 Consult your local Building Code Department to determine the recommended digging depth beyond the frost line in your specific area and dig to precisely that level.

-Step 3: Set the Bollard
+Step 3: Set the bollard

 Follow the instructions on your preferred concrete and make sure it features the recommended ratio of water to concrete mix.
-Pour concrete into the hole to the top so it is level with the ground surface.
+Pour concrete into the hole to the top so it is level to the ground surface.

 Remove the pipe from its protective covering and insert it into the concrete, turning it while simultaneously pushing it downward.
 Keep pushing down until you hit resistance at the bottom of the hole.
 This could require two people, depending on the weight of the post.